Follow The Prince

 Link to this site

-Steve and Carol Girard founded Girard Winery in the Napa Valley in 1980 and were known for producing falvorful Cabernets, but they fell in love with the Pinot Noirs from Oregon.
-In 1988 they bought the 1,860 acre Sunnymount Ranch, an old sheep ranch located in the southern Willamette Valley near Monroe.
+Steve and Carol spent two years driving around Oregon and decided on an area between Eugene and Corvallis.
+In 1988 they bought the 1,860 acre Sunnymount Ranch, an old sheep ranch located in the southern Willamette Valley near Monroe which straddles both Benton and Lane counties.
 Planting commenced the next year.
 The vineyard is predominantly planted to Pinot Noir with seven clones on a variety of rootstocks.
 The estate 140-acre vineyard uses a combination of sustainable, organic and biodynamic farming methods.

 Reviewed Wines